A Simple Yet Effective Indicator for Clear Buy/Sell Signals

 This makes it a useful indicator to time trade entries.
-This is because long traders are more likely to be successful when momentum is just beginning to turn up, and sell signals should work best when momentum first turns negative.
+This is because long traders are more likely to be successful when momentum is just beginning to turn up.
+On the flip side, sell signals should work best when momentum first turns negative.

-To find MACD, we begin with two moving averages and subtract the value of the longer moving average from the shorter one.
+To find MACD, we begin with two moving averages.
+Subtract the value of the longer moving average from the shorter one.
 Traders often use 12 days as the value of the short moving average and 26 days for the long average.

 Instead of using a simple moving average (SMA), MACD generally is calculated with exponential moving averages (EMAs).
 The EMA is considered to be more responsive than the SMA and often more closely tracks the price action.
 This is because the EMA uses calculations that overweight the most recent data relative to older data and can respond more rapidly when the trend changes.

 (Don’t worry, your brokerage or favorite charting website should feature EMAs.
 If they don’t, there are plenty of alternatives out there.)

 MACD = 12-day EMA – 26-day EMA